Data Mesh: a Systematic Gray Literature Review: Methodology

 Following the protocols by Kitchenham \etal~\cite{Kitchenham2007}, we defined several search strings to identify relevant gray literature sources.
 Then, each string was applied to our selected search engine (Google), after which our pre-established inclusion and exclusion criteria were used to refine the results as shown in \Cref{fig:search_and_selection}.

-\paragraph{Initial Search.} As is common practice in GLRs, our search string selection process was based on trial queries with different search strings, which can indicate the usefulness of that search string~\cite{Straus2014}.
-After trying several combinations of search terms, we settled on two queries that appeared to yield promising results for answering our research questions:
+As is common practice in GLRs, our search string selection process was based on trial queries with different search strings, which can indicate the usefulness of that search string~\cite{Straus2014}.
+We started with the keywords used in our research questions.
+We kept improving the combination until we settled on the following query, which yielded promising results for answering our research questions.